rominamoya/playwright-cypress/README.md

 # playwright-cypress
 This repo contains the basic set up to run tests in cypress and playwright.
-There a set tests written in cypress and playwright to make comparison fair.
+There a set tests written in cypress and playwright to make comparison easier.

 ## Installation
 To install run